merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ### Surface ocean distribution

-First, take a look at the distribution of this MAG in the surface ocean (which includes metagenomes sampled at depths 0-100m from these four datasets):
+First, open up the {% include PROGRAM name="anvi-interactive" text="anvi'o interactive interface" %} and take a look at the distribution of this MAG in the surface ocean (which includes metagenomes sampled at depths 0-100m from these four datasets):

 ```bash
 cd GENOME_122_DBS/